Your Step-By-Step Guide to Starting a Represent.Us Chapter and Passing Local Anti-Corruption Resolutions

-1. Attend one of our monthly Intro Calls
+1. Attend a monthly Volunteer Intro Call

 4. Host your Resolution Kick-off Meeting